zo0r/react-native-push-notification/README.md

     tag: 'some_tag', // (optional) add tag to message
     group: "group", // (optional) add group to message
     ongoing: false, // (optional) set whether this is an "ongoing" notification
+    actions: [{id: “actionId”, text: “Display Text”}],  // (optional) See the doc for notification actions to know more

     /* iOS only properties */
     alertAction: // (optional) default: view